What if I’m having technical problems…is there help?

 - Sometimes students who are new to eLearning think they’re doing much worse than they actually are.

-- The only way to really know is to examine the list of all assignment, examine the marks earned, and then ask the teacher for an update.
+- The only way to really know is to examine the list of all assignments, examine the marks earned, and then ask the teacher for an update.

 - What is causing me to do poorly?